openigtlink/ROS-IGTL-Bridge/README.md

 	$ roslaunch ros_igtl_bridge bridge.launch

 It is possible to edit the launch files and set your IP & Port in the file.
+Run the node as server or client by adjusting the parameter RIB_type.
 Open the file and uncomment the lines:

 	  $ <!--param name="RIB_server_ip" value="111.111.111.111" type="str"/-->